doctrine/shards/README.md

 ## Idea

-Implement sharding inside Doctrine at a level that is unobstrusive to the developer as possible.
+Implement sharding inside Doctrine at a level that is as unobtrusive to the developer as possible.

 Problems to tackle: